 - Western Health Advantage

 - Marin Community Clinics (Kerner-San Rafael & Novato locations)

 - MarinHealth / MarinHealth Adult Acute Care Clinic

 🔷 Community Testing

-If you are unable to get tested through your medical provider, Marin County residents can access community testing at a dedicated testing site in San Rafael by appointment only.
-Visit https://lhi.care/covidtesting or call: 1-888-634-1123 to schedule an appointment.
+If you are uninsured or cannot get a test through your medical provider, Marin County residents can access free COVID-19 testing at select community test sites listed below.
+APPOINTMENTS ARE REQUIRED IN ADVANCE FOR ALL LOCATIONS; no walk-ups are allowed.
 Access is prioritized for those patients who do not have insurance.